 The first referenced font (at index 1) in this virtual font is ptrmr8a loaded at 10pt, and the second is psyr loaded at a little over 9pt.
-The third one is a previously defined font that is known to LUATEX as font id 38.
+The third one is a previously defined font that is known to LuaTEX as font id 38.
 The array index numbers are used by the character command definitions that are part of each character.

 The commands array is a hash where each item is another small array, with the first entry representing a command and the extra items being the parameters to that command.
-The frontend is only interested in the dimensions, ligatures and kerns of a font, which is the reason why the T_EX engine didn't have to be extended when virtual fonts showed up: dealing with it is up to the driver that comes after the backend.
-In PDFTEX and LUATEX that driver is integrated so there the backend also deals with virtual fonts.
+The frontend is only interested in the dimensions, ligatures and kerns of a font, which is the reason why the $T_EX$ engine didn't have to be extended when virtual fonts showed up: dealing with it is up to the driver that comes after the backend.
+In pdfTEX and LuaTEX that driver is integrated so there the backend also deals with virtual fonts.
 The first block in the next table is what the standard mentions.
 The special command is indeed special because it is an extension container.
 The mentioned engines only support pseudo standards where the content starts with pdf:.
-The last block is LUATEX specific and will not be found in native fonts.
-These entries can be used in virtual fonts that are constructed in LUA.
+The last block is LuaTEX specific and will not be found in native fonts.
+These entries can be used in virtual fonts that are constructed in Lua.

-But ... in LUAMETATEX there is no backend built in but we might assume that the one provided deals with these entries.
-However, a provided backend can provide more and that is indeed what happens in CONTEXT.
-There, because we no longer have compacting (of passed tables) and unpacking (when embedding) of these tables going on we stay in the LUA domain.
+But ... in LuaMetaTEX there is no backend built in but we might assume that the one provided deals with these entries.
+However, a provided backend can provide more and that is indeed what happens in $ConT_EXt$ .
+There, because we no longer have compacting (of passed tables) and unpacking (when embedding) of these tables going on we stay in the Lua domain.
 None of the virtual specification is ever seen in the engine.

 COMMAND ARGUMENTS ТҮРЕ DESCRIPTION

 font 1 number select a new font from the local fonts table

 char 1 number typeset this character number from the current font,

 and move right by the character's width

 push 0 save current position

 рор 0 pop position

-rule 2 2 numbers output a rule $ht wd$, and move right.
+rule 2 2 numbers output a rule $ht wd$ , and move right.

 down 1 number move down on the page

 right 1 number move right on the page

 special 1 string output a \special command

+special nop 1 0 string output a \special command do nothing

+- string 2 numbers

 nop 0 do nothing

+nop 0 do nothing a shortcut for the combination of a font and char comnop slot 0 2 2 numbers do nothing a shortcut for the combination of a font and char com- mand

-slot 2 2 numbers a shortcut for the combination of a font and char com-
+nop slot 0 2 2 numbers do nothing a shortcut for the combination of a font and char com- mand output this node (list), and move right by the width

-mand

-node 1 node output this node (list), and move right by the width

-of this list
+nop slot node 0 2 1 2 numbers node do nothing a shortcut for the combination of a font and char com- mand output this node (list), and move right by the width of this list

-pdf 2 2 strings output a PDF literal, the first string is one of ori-

-gin, page, text, font, direct or raw; if you have one

-string only origin is assumed

-Fonts 75
+Fonts 77

-lua 1 string, function execute a LUA script when the glyph is embedded; in case of a function it gets the font id and character code passed image 1 image output an image (the argument can be either an <im-< td=""></im-<> age> variable or an image_spec table) comment any any the arguments of this command are ignored
+lua 1 string, function execute a Lua script when the glyph is embedded; in case of a function it gets the font id and character code passed image 1 image output an image (the argument can be either an <im-< td=""></im-<> comment anv anv age> variable or an image_spec table) the arguments of this command are ignored commerre ully ully the arguments of this command are ignored